nmsmith22389/kicad-footprint-generator/scripts/Inductor_SMD/readme.md

 * `widthX` - physical dimensions of the inductor.
 * `height` - physical dimensions of the inductor.

 ### Pad dimensions

-`padX` and `padY` - the dimensions of the actual pad on the component `padSpacing` - the spacing between the actual pads
+* `padX` and `padY` - the dimensions of the actual pad on the component
+* `padInsideX` - the X distance between the inside edges of the two pads
+* `padOutsideX` - the X distance between the outside edges of the two pads
+* `padSpacingX` - the X distance between the centers of the two pads

-These are used to make 3d models.
+These are used to make 3D models.

+If these are not given some attempt will be made to calculate them from the landing dimensions.

 ### Land spacing dimensions
 These are (at least) three common ways of describing these in datasheets,